Galle – quick travel guide

 Hoi An – quick travel guide

-Cute charmy river city with its unique lanterns all throughout the yellow bamboo town.
-Very touristy but also fun because it’s distinct from everything else in Vietnam.
+I call it “The Venice of Vietnam”, very touristy but also fun because it’s distinct from everything else in Vietnam.

 Read more